microsoft/rushstack/api/rush-lib.rushconfiguration.gitallowedemailregexps.md

 # RushConfiguration.gitAllowedEmailRegExps property

-\[Part of the "gitPolicy" feature.\] A list of regular expressions describing allowable e-mail patterns for Git commits.
+\[Part of the "gitPolicy" feature.\] A list of regular expressions describing allowable email patterns for Git commits.
 They are case-insensitive anchored JavaScript RegExps.
 Example: ".\*@example.com" This array will never be undefined.

 **Signature:**
 ```javascript